Dr Vitalie Duporge

 Research interests

-My other research activities have included examining eco-anxiety amongst PGR cohorts for a UKRI-funded project with Cabot Institute for the Environment and temporal learning in land-based education for School of Education, University of Bristol.
-My research draws on a rich history working with civil society initiatives and intentional communities
+My broader research activities have included examining experiences of eco-anxiety amongst postgraduate students for a UKRI-funded project with Cabot Institute for the Environment and the temporal pedagogies that emerge through immersive land connection for School of Education, University of Bristol.

-Aside from research, I teach extensively across the university, designing and leading lectures and/or acting as unit convenor on the folllowing modules:
+Aside from research, I teach extensively across the university, acting as unit convenor and/or designing and leading lectures on the folllowing modules:

 - BSc Sustainable Development